-Non-epileptic seizures may be misdiagnosed longer in veteransSeptember 5th, 2011 in Neuroscience /
+Non-epileptic seizures may be misdiagnosed longer in veteransSeptember 5, 2011 in Medicine & Health / Neuroscience

 Psychogenic non-epileptic seizures may go undiagnosed for much longer in veterans compared to civilians, according to a new study published in the September 6, 2011, print issue of Neurology, the medical journal of the American Academy of Neurology.
 This type of seizure is different from seizures related to epilepsy and is thought to have a psychological origin.